yanyi9696/pokemon-showdown/data/FORMES.md

 `{name: "Gastrodon", baseForme: "West", cosmeticFormes: ["gastodoneast"]}`

-You will still be able to get a data entry for a cosmetic forme with `Dex.species.get` as normal, though, such as `Dex.species.get('gastrodon-east')`:
+You will still be able to get a data entry for a cosmetic forme with `species.get` as normal, though:

-`{name: "Gastrodon-East", forme: "East", baseSpecies: "Gastrodon"}`
+`{name: "Gastodon-East", forme: "East", baseSpecies: "Gastrodon"}`

 Visual formes